onderbabur/samos/README.md

 ````
 @article{babur2022samos,
-title = "{SAMOS}: A Framework for Model Analytics and Management",
+title = "{SAMOS} - A Framework for Model Analytics and Management",
 journal = "Science of Computer Programming",
 year = "2022",
 author = "{\"O}nder Babur and Loek Cleophas and Mark {van den Brand}"